quotient-im/libQuotient/README.md

   and there's also limited positive experience with Android)
   - Recent enough Linux examples: Debian Bullseye; Fedora 35;
     openSUSE Leap 15.4; Ubuntu 22.04 LTS
-- Qt 5.15 or 6 - either Open Source or Commercial
+- Qt6 - either Open Source or Commercial
 - QtKeychain (https://github.com/frankosterfeld/qtkeychain) - 0.12 or newer is
   recommended; the build configuration of both QtKeychain and libQuotient must use the same Qt major version